OffchainLabs/arbitrum-sdk/README.md

 ### Networks

-Arbitrum SDK comes pre-configured for Mainnet and Goerli, and their Arbitrum counterparts.
+Arbitrum SDK comes pre-configured for Mainnet and Sepolia, and their Arbitrum counterparts.
 However, the networks functionality can be used to register networks for custom Arbitrum instances.
 Most of the classes in Arbitrum SDK depend on network objects so this must be configured before using other Arbitrum SDK functionality.

 ### Inbox tools